lpoto/discord-utility-bot/README.md

 - Deleting the queue message or thread will stop the music.

+- Bot requires at least one unmuted (non bot) listener.
+    - If no unmuted members are in the channel, bot will eventually disconnect.
+    - You can reconnect it by clicking `Join`.

 - Queue message offers commands by clicking on buttons:
     - loop,
     - loop queue,